-There aren’t many Indian authors in the non-fiction space who can boast of breaking even on their books let alone striking it rich.
-Candidly, I have to rack my brains to recall one such name that has achieved this feat, of course with the exception of the author of ‘Stay Foolish Stay Hungry’.
+There aren’t many Indian authors in the non-fiction space who can boast of breaking even on their books, let alone striking it rich.
+Candidly, I had to rack my brains to recall a fews names that have achieved this feat.
+Of the few exceptions, Rashmi Bansal is the one with her book Stay Hungry Stay Foolish.

-This eclectic mix comprises of those who always knew they had a penchant for entrepreneurship and those whose first choice was not entrepreneurship but as and when opportunities came knocking, they grabbed them with both hands.
+This eclectic mix comprises of those who always knew they had a penchant for entrepreneurship and those, too, whose first choice was not entrepreneurship, but as and when opportunities came knocking, they grabbed them with both hands.

-‘Stay Hungry Stay Foolish’ brims with the stories of people who laughed in the face of temptations and gave up their plum jobs only to follow their heart.
-Several of these entrepreneurs took ‘kiss-of-death’ decisions, sometimes, more than once in their lives to achieve their true calling.
+Stay Hungry Stay Foolish brims with the stories of people who laughed in the face of temptations.
+They gave up their plum jobs only to follow their heart.
+Most of these entrepreneurs took ‘kiss-of-death’ decisions, sometimes, more than once to achieve their true calling.
 So far, so good.

 To start with, the author has done a shoddy job of researching the profiles.
-Admittedly, it is a difficult task having to cover the life stories of 25 different people but in that case, the author could have very well settled for less yet well-researched 10-12 profiles.
+Admittedly, it is a difficult task having to cover the life stories of 25 different people.
+But in that case, the author could have very well settled for less yet well-researched 10-12 profiles.

 Moreover, to make things worse, there are some stories which have been shoehorned into the book as if the author wanted to capture 25 profiles, one way or the other, e.g., Story of Chender Baljee (owner of Royal Orchid Hotels) gets over in less than four-and-a-half pages leaving a lot to be desired.

-And, that brings to my next gripe – author’s use of Hindi colloquialisms in the book.
+And, this brings to my next gripe – author’s use of Hindi colloquialisms in the book.
 An IIM alumnus deliberate endeavor to toss in a few Hindi dialogues while writing a book on a topic as serious as ‘Entrepreneurship’ is unpalatable.
 That’s the stuff potboilers are made of.

 What irked me the most, however, was that after the first few chapters, each subsequent chapter appeared to be the same.
 Author’s wax-lyrical treatment of the IIM alumni fails to gloss over the feebleness of the content.